Serpens Establishment, Ophiuchus

 “Have we met before?”
 Jericho tried, still shaking the woman’s hand.
 “On another assignment.”

-Gabrielle searched Jericho’s face.
+Gabrielle looked him over.
 “No, I don’t think so.”
 She glanced down at their still ongoing handshake.
 “But it’s good to hear that you’ve heard of me… er…”

-That wasn’t it.
-There was something else.
+No. That was not it.
+He had not been on many assignments.
+He would have remembered her face if that was the case.
+He always remembered faces.
+Never forgot.
+Conclusion: there was something else.
 Something about Gabrielle Law that was very nostalgic.
 Familiar.
 Jericho was certain.

 Gabrielle stared.
 Ferris stared.
 Izsak stared.
 The unintroduced man stared.

 Jericho released Gabrielle’s hand and covered his mouth.
-“I didn’t mean to say that out loud.”
+“I did not mean to say that out loud.”
 He paused.
 “Oh.
 I mean—”

 Izsak threw his head back as a laugh tore through his body.
 He slapped Gabrielle hard on the back and wiped a tear from his eye.
 “Told you, you can’t get everyone on your side.”
 And then he leaned forward and gave Jericho a cuff on the shoulders.
 “You’ve got a good eye.”